GoogleCloudPlatform/appengine-opencv-sudoku-python/README.md

 solution superimposed on the original image.
 OpenCV does not run on traditional App Engine instances due to their sandboxing restrictions.

+Note: Currently, Managed VMs are part of the [Cloud Platform Early Access Program](https://developers.google.com/cloud/early-access), and so you will need to be part of this program, and have your app whitelisted for Managed VMs, to run this demo.

-This demo uses two [Modules](https://developers.google.com/appengine/docs/python/modules/), defined in `app.yaml` (the default module) and `backend.yaml` (the 'solver' module).
+This app uses two [Modules](https://developers.google.com/appengine/docs/python/modules/), defined in `app.yaml` (the default module) and `backend.yaml` (the 'solver' module).
 The default module uses "traditional" App Engine instances, and the `solver` module specifies Managed VMs.